 Speak to a Peer Support Volunteer

-Our Peer Support Volunteers have experienced a breast or gynaecological cancer and some are living with metastatic disease.
+Our Peer Support Volunteers have experienced a breast or gynaecological cancer and some are living with advanced/metastatic disease.
 One of our volunteers has shared her experience of living with metastatic cancer.
 Our volunteers will listen and give you time and space to talk through how you are feeling.
 Many women find this helps them to look after their wellbeing, maintain hope and manage the uncertainty of living with an advanced cancer diagnosis.

 Counterpart Peer Support Volunteers can also help you to find reliable information or direct you to services that provide practical help, medical advice or support.